 You may also want to consider talking with a counselor who can help you cope with these changes to your body.
 In addition, some patients find it helpful to join a support group of other patients in similar situations.

 Sexuality and Reproduction

-In addition, depending on the location of the surgery, both men and women may experience other sexual side effects.
-For example, men undergoing surgery for prostate, bladder, colorectal, or other types of cancer may experience changes in their sexual desire and production of semen.
-The ability to have an erection or the ability to ejaculate may be affected.
-Meanwhile, some gynecologic surgical procedures may affect sexual function for women, as well.
-And many women experience a range of feelings after such surgery, including loss, sadness, or anxiety.
-It is important to discuss the symptoms you experience with your doctor.
-There are various options available to help manage the sexual problems you may encounter.
+Depending on the location of the surgery, both men and women may experience sexual side effects.
+For example, surgery for prostate, bladder, colorectal, or other types of cancer may cause changes in sexual desire, semen production, or the ability to have an erection or ejaculate.
+Some gynecologic surgical procedures may cause vaginal pain or dryness.